Nail Houses - A Selection of Obstinate Holdouts and Buildings Which Outlived Their Neighbourhoods

 4) Spiegelhalter's Jewellers

-Take a look at the old black and white photo above, and if you can see it clearly, read the names across the facade.
-They say 'Wickhams', 'Wickhams' (and) 'Wickhams'.
+Take a look at the old black and white photo above, and if you can see it clearly, read the names across the facade - 'Wickhams', 'Wickhams' and 'Wickhams'.
 But wait, that's not quite right.
 What it actually says (reading from left to right) is 'Wickhams', 'Wickhams', 'Spiegelhalter Bros Ltd', 'Wickhams'.
 That small building centre right with the rather indistinct name plate is Spiegelhalter's Clockmaker and Jewellers.
 The whole of the rest of the edifice in the Mile End Road in Whitechapel, in London is Wickhams Department Store.
 The photo was taken in 1956.

 In the 19th century the Wickhams were a family of drapers (clothing retailers) selling their wares at three outlets close together on the odd-numbered side of the Mile End Road at Nos 69, 71 and 73.
 A clockmaker and jewellery shop owned by the Spiegelhalter family, stood next door at No 75.
 But the Wickhams were ambitious to expand their business and in the 1890s they acquired the Spiegelhalter premises.
 It was amicable, the smaller company agreeing to move a little further along the road to No 81.